Step 1: Go to district court and request a petition.

 3 22 O.S. § 60.4(A)(1)

 As the petitioner requesting a protective order, you must:

-- Prove that the abuser has committed an act that qualifies as one of the reasons (grounds) for the court to grant a protective order (as defined by the law);1 and
+- prove that the abuser has committed an act that qualifies as one of the reasons (grounds) for the court to grant a protective order;1 and

-You must go to the hearing if you want to keep your order.3 If you do not go to the hearing, your emergency temporary or ex parte order will expire and you will have to start the process over.
+You must go to the hearing if you want to keep your order.3 If you do not go to the hearing, your temporary order will expire and you will have to start the process over.
 If you do not show up at the hearing, it may be harder for you to be granted an order in the future.